Sidebar growth + engagement

 Opportunity

-Quick access to shared resources helps users stay focused, act faster and improves user productivity.
+Provide a centralized hub: Quick access to shared resources helps users stay focused, act faster and improves user productivity.

-I explored various iterations to find the best way to display the information hierarchy:
+I explored various iterations to find the best way to display the information hierarchy.

 Blue: Option 1 offers a simple search experience, while Option 2 introduces a more complex filter-based approach.
 However, most users tend to rely solely on the search box and rarely use advanced filters.